luqman-abban/Zomato_India/README.md

 establishment: Type of establishment
 url: Zomato URL of the restaurant
 address: Address of the restaurant
-city: City where the restaurant is located
+City: City where the restaurant is located
 locality: Locality of the restaurant latitude and longitude: Geographical coordinates
 aggregate_rating: Aggregate rating of the restaurant